Duchy of Daya Luhur: History

-According to ancient history, in the 1456 book of Kedayeuhluhuran History, the Grand Duchy Dayeuhluhur, is an empire free governed by a monarch who Salangkuning located at the palace.
+According to ancient history, in the 1456 book of Kedayeuhluhuran History, the Grand Duchy Dayeuhluhur, was an autonomous province governed by a monarch who Salangkuning located at the palace.
 The Pasirluhur and Dayeuhluhur is a fragment of the kingdom.
 The first king who consolidated is known as Gagak Ngampar or Banyak Ngampar who is the brother of Bayak Cotro from Karanglewas Pasirluhur of the Kingdom, Purwokerto.
 Both of them are the sons of the royal Prabu Siliwangi Pajajaran of the Kingdom.

 Economy

-Mountain Farming is the backbone of Dayeuhluhur economy.
+Mountain Farming is the backbone of the Dayeuhluhur economy.

 Demographics

-It has a population of around 52,000 people who speak Sundanese language and works as farmers.
+It has a population of around 52,000 people who speak Sundanese and work as farmers.